 This product is made of a mixture of polyamide and elastane, a durable yet stretchable combination that lets your skin breathe during competition.
 These models are especially good at treating shin splints.
 They hold tight and stabilise the calf and shin area.
 The toes are seamless, which prevents chaffing and blisters.
 Excellent graduated compression for runners, basketball players and cyclists.
 The socks are knitted with an especially high, 200 needle count construction.
 This provides extra comfort and durability at the same time.

 I hope this article gave you a good overview of which are the best running compression socks in 2017.
-The article contained short reviews of the best graduated running compression socks, as well as buying guides and tips on which one to choose.
+The article contained short reviews of the best graduated running compression socks.
 Do you have experience wearing compression socks for running?
 If so, share it in the comment section below!

 The Physix Gear Sport compression socks are one of the highest rated, best compression socks based on Amazon reviews.
 They are one of the most durable atheltic compression socks with excellent design.
 The excellent material, comfort, and durability makes this product one of the best running compression socks on the market.